20.30. Storage Volume Commands

 virsh vol-create-fromcommand may also be used, it is not the recommended way to clone a storage volume.
 The command accepts the

 --pool stringoption, which allows you to specify the storage pool that is associated to the new storage volume.
 The vol argument is the name or key or path of the source storage volume and the name argument refers to the name of the new storage volume.
-For additional information, refer to Section 14.3, “Cloning Volumes”.
+For additional information, see Section 126.96.36.199, “Creating Storage Volumes with virsh”.

 virsh vol-clone vol-new vol-clonevol vol-clone cloned from vol-new